WolfStackSolutions/Reflective-DLL-Injector-x86/README.md

 ### What We Don't Do (And Why It Gets Caught)

-The scanner output below shows real detections from a basic security product.
+The scanner output below shows real detections from my personal anticheat project, it injects a DLL and detects multiple vectors relaying to another process.
 This tool does **not** evade these:
 ```cpp
 [ VIRTUAL ADDRESS DESCRIPTOR SCAN ]
 19:09:56 [DETECT] [VAD] Executable private region @ 0x2fde0000 size=0x51000 protect=0x40